TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ```
 **Notice two crucial facts about this list**:
 1. There are no more than three values per item.
 This means that there are only three vertices per face.
-2. These values aren't coordinates; they correspond to the items in the vertex list that form a triangle.
+2. These values aren't coordinates; they correspond to the items in the vertex list that form a triangle (they're vertex indicies).

 Incorrect face data will reference incorrect vertex indicies, leading the solver to parse the mesh incorrectly. **You must be careful**.